IS METHANOL THE SUPERIOR CHOICE IN GREEN SHIPPING FUELS?

-Is Methanol the Superior Green Shipping Fuel of Choice?
+Methanol – the Fuel of the Future

 Methanol is extremely flammable.
 It has a low flashpoint of roughly 9-10°C, making it highly ignitable and susceptible to spark or flame-related explosion incidences6.
-Its vapour pressure is also high, sitting at roughly 13 kPa at temperatures of roughly 25°C, meaning it’s prone to evaporation and flammable vapour buildup at room temperature.
+Its high vapor pressure, around 13 kPa at 25°C, also increases the risk of evaporation and flammable vapor buildup at room temperature.
+By comparison, ammonia is non-flammable but can ignite at temperatures exceeding 600°C or in the presence of other substances.

 But what are the costs of preparing a ship for methanol use?